namoopsoo/namoopsoo.github.io/content/note/2026-01-19-how-to-make-cake.md

 ---
 date: 2026-01-19
-title: how-to-make-cake
+title: How to make cake
 ---

 Started reading, preview, AI Snake Oil.
-Reading retelling of what a developer Thomad Ptacek received from ChatGPT about how a biblical verse would explain removing a peanut buttee sandwich from a VCR.
+Reading retelling of what a developer Thomas Ptacek received from ChatGPT about how a biblical verse would explain removing a peanut butter sandwich from a VCR.

 The below  makes me think of the Russel Peters standup routine where he demonstrates how a particular man would stereotype explain how to bake a cake.